-You’re thinking about getting some studio monitors, but you wonder if you really need them in order to produce high-quality music, since most of the times you’re listening to music on headphones or HiFi speakers.
+You’re thinking about getting some studio monitors but you wonder if you really need them in order to record and mix music, since most of the times you will be listening to music on headphones or HiFi speakers anyway.

 So, why on earth would you need to purchase studio-grade monitors when you can mix on the same exact equipment that is used to listen to music?

 This is what I will try and answer in this post…